Morpheuslabs-io/neo-dapp-demo-01/README.md

 - download apps using Application Library
 - Manage workspace in CDE

-If you want to study more anout Neo blockchain, you may refer to https://docs.neo.org/en-us/index.html.
+If you want to study more about Neo blockchain, you may refer to https://docs.neo.org/en-us/index.html.

 ## Setup Env
 ------------------------------------------------------------------------